-We are party to a long-term cattle supply agreement with U.S. Premium Beef, LLC (US Premium Beef), a minority owner of the Company.
-Under this agreement we have agreed to purchase from the members of US Premium Beef, and US Premium Beef has agreed to cause its members to deliver, 735,385 head of cattle each year (subject to adjustment) at prices based on those published by the U.S. Department of Agriculture, subject to adjustments for cattle performance.
-We obtained approximately 23% of our cattle requirements under this agreement during each of the fiscal years 2022, 2021 and 2020.
+The Company is party to a long-term cattle supply agreement with U.S. Premium Beef, LLC (US Premium Beef), a minority owner of the Company.
+Under this agreement the Company has agreed to purchase from the members of US Premium Beef, and US Premium Beef has agreed to cause its members to deliver, 735,385 head of cattle each year (subject to adjustment) at prices based on those published by the U.S. Department of Agriculture, subject to adjustments for cattle performance.
+The Company obtained approximately 25% of the Company's cattle requirements under this agreement during each of the fiscal years 2023, 2022 and 2021.